andreicozma1/andreicozma1.github.io/README.md

 # andreicozma1.github.io

-A personal portfolio written entirely in HTML, CSS, and JavaScript
+A personal portfolio written entirely in HTML, CSS, and JavaScript.